liu115/dsa15_final/README.md

 `make bank2` and the bank system is implemented with **RB tree**.

 `make bank3` and the bank system is implemented with **Radix tree**.

+`make clean` will remove all the object files.

 ##REPORT
 The report.pdf include: